newsuk/times-components-native/packages/jest-serializer/README.md

 Refer to the code for the latest removed values.

-### minimalRnw

-**minimalRnw(AppRegistry): Serializer**

-An example of perhaps where this package is likely to move to as patterns and common use cases appear.
-This combines `minimalWeb` with `rnw` much like a babel preset.

-### minimalWeb

-**minimalWeb: Serializer**

-A convenience serializer to remove the plethora of `prop`s React prints by default that may change between React and/or react-native-web versions but have no baring on your tests.
-In particular it removes `[Function]` values because they should be tested with either interactive tests and/or a type system rather than with snapshots.

-Refer to the code for the latest removed values.

 ### replace

 **type Replacer = (node: ReactNode, props: ReactProps, children: ReactChildren):